-This means your key information and product pages on your site, including your homepage, company information pages, product descriptions and campaign landing pages.
+This means the key information and product pages on your site.
+These include your homepage, company information pages, product descriptions and campaign landing pages.

-Every one of these pages needs to speak to your market - all too often we see dry corporate content that does not speak to the client and, therefore, does not engage their interest.
+Every one of these pages needs to speak to your market.
+All too often we see dry corporate content that does not speak to the client and so does not engage their interest.

-Every business site should have a blog, and this is especially true if your other pages are a little dry.
-A blog should always be written by a named person, and provide a means to open discussion through blog comments or linked social media pages.
+Every business site should have a blog, especially if your other pages are a little dry.
+The blog should always be written by a named person.
+It should provide a way to open a discussion, through blog comments or linked social media pages.

-Your blog is essentially your business' public face - so as well as always considering what your market wants to read, ensure that your posts are in line with your branding and maintain a consistent voice throughout.
+Your blog is essentially your business' public face.
+As well as always considering what your market wants to read, ensure that your posts are in line with your branding.
+Maintain a consistent voice throughout.